Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 ### Create a key
 Create a key to be stored in the Azure Key Vault.
-- `setKey` creates a new key in the Azure Key Vault.
+- `createKey` creates a new key in the key vault.
 If a key with the same name already exists then a new version of the key is created.

 ```Java
 import com.azure.identity.DefaultAzureCredentialBuilder;